 Oftentimes when we want to achieve a certain design we need to separate our batter into separate containers in order to add different colors to it.
 Now, in the past I’ve often used let’s say 2 plastic jugs and a glass measuring cup.
 I always wondered why the batter in the glass container was so much thicker?
 Until one day it dawned on me: the glass is keeping the batter warmer therefore trace was moving faster.
 Aha

 5. Don't save too much batter for the top

 I’m not one to make extra batter to have just in case.
 Whatever amount my mold holds that’s how much I make.
 But that also means that I need to, depending on the look I’m going for, be bold and dump most of my batter in there if I want to fill my mold all the way.
 I’m always surprised at how little I really need to deck out the top.
 I just need to thoroughly scrape my bowl and, voila, just enough.

-3. Not knowing when to stop swirling the top
+6. Know when to stop swirling the top

 Speaking of soap tops, here’s another one.
 I tend to sometimes get so caught up in the swirling and whirling action that I don’t realize that my colors have long all mixed together and are now one indistinct muddle (is that a word?).
 Just like when my kids experiment with mixing different colors, well eventually it always ends up being – brown.

 The key is not to overdo it, when you think it’s good enough leave it.